 How long have you been painting houses?

-With nearly 20 years experience in residential and commercial painting, we paint both interior and exterior walls, trim, siding, doors, floors, decks, sheds…you name it.
+With about 20 years experience in residential and commercial painting, we paint both interior and exterior walls, trim, siding, doors, floors, decks, sheds…you name it.
 We also do a lot more than paint!
-Check out our portfolio of full kitchen or bathroom remodels, finished basements, or deck builds.
-We very often install new flooring for our customers, tile backsplashes or showers, add stone veneer or pavers, repair or build walls, finish ceilings, install doors, stain fences, and much more.
+Check out our portfolio of kitchen or bathroom remodels, finished basements, or deck builds.
+We very often install new flooring for our customers, tile backsplashes or showers, add stone veneer or pavers, repair or finish walls, ceilings, install doors, stain fences, and much more.

 How experienced is most of your crew?

-While we currently have several seasoned and talented employees on our team, we generally don’t aim to hire individuals with years of experience.
-We expect our employees to uphold our exceptional standards of quality and service.
-Because of this, we often hire individuals with little initial experience and provide daily on-the-job training.
-We look for individuals that have a passion for the work we do and help them the develop the skills needed to succeed.
+While we currently have several seasoned and talented team members, we don’t require our new employees to have several years of experience.
+We expect each employee to uphold our exceptional standards of quality and service.
+Because of this, we often hire individuals with some initial experience and provide daily on-the-job training.
+We look for outstanding individuals that have a passion for the work we do and help them develop the skills needed to succeed.

 Is there a cost for the initial estimate or to set up an appointment?

 There is no charge for the estimate or to set up an appointment.
 We want to walk your space, review your project, and go over ideas to see if we are the best fit for your job.

 How much will this cost?

 Defining a budget is the responsible way to start a renovation.
 You may have already set a budget or you may need help forecasting a budget.
 Our goal is to provide the best value for the money when investing in your home.
 We will be upfront on evaluating if you can get what you want within budget or if you need to scale back the scope of work.